brain-score/sample-model-submission/README.md

-# Brain-score sample model submission
+# Brain-Score sample model submission
 This is the template module, to add your model implementation and submit it to brain-score.
 It provides examples and template methods for an easy submission.
 Nonetheless, this is early days, and your submission may fail